bljaime/MachineLearning-Portfolio/README.md

 ## About me

 Jaime Blanco Linares.
 Computer Engineer.
-24 y/o, living in Madrid (Spain).
+Living in Madrid (Spain).

 Any comment, suggestion about the portfolio or collaboration proposal, will be thankfully received and replied at blancolinares.jaime@gmail.com